selivan/selivan.github.io/_posts/2016-04-06-bash-manage-background-tasks-terminate-on-ctrl-c.md

 Yes, you can use associative arrays in bash >= 4.0.

-Terminate all background tasks of main script was interrupted by Ctrl+C:
+Terminate all background tasks if main script was interrupted by Ctrl+C:

 ```bash
 function term_all_processes() {